The Secret To Selling Your Home

 5 Reasons For Sale By Owner (FSBO) Is a Bad Idea

-In today’s market, with home prices rising and a lack of inventory, some homeowners may consider trying to sell their home on their own, known in the industry as a For Sale by Owner (FSBO), rather than going through an experienced real estate agency, such as Coastal Realty Connection.
+In today’s market some homeowners may consider trying to sell their home on their own, known in the industry as a For Sale by Owner (FSBO), rather than going through an experienced real estate agency, such as Coastal Realty Connection.
 There are several reasons why this might not be a good idea for the vast majority of sellers.
 In this post, we’ll cover the top five.

 1. Exposure To Prospective Purchasers